nuta/operating-system-in-1000-lines/website/en/17-outro.md

 Although it's less than 1000 lines, it must have been quite challenging.
 This is because you built the core of the core of the core of kernel.

-For those who are not satisfied yet and wants to continue with something, here are somew next steps:
+For those who are not satisfied yet and wants to continue with something, here are some next steps:

 ## Add new features